Hong Kong drinks company Vitasoy faces China netizen calls for boycott

 His announcement followed that of another mainland Chinese actor, Ren Jialun, who said he was also ceasing co-operation with Vitasoy, the newspaper added.

-Fashion retailer H&M (HMb.ST) said on Thursday its sales took a hit in China after its concerns over alleged human rights abuses in Xinjiang led to a social media-inspired boycott by shoppers. read more
+Fashion retailer H&M said on Thursday its sales took a hit in China after its concerns over alleged human rights abuses in Xinjiang led to a social media-inspired boycott by shoppers.

+Reporting By Anne Marie Roantree in Hong Kong and David Kirton in Shenzhen; Editing by William Mallard

 Our Standards: The Thomson Reuters Trust Principles.